snwzt/snwzt.github.io/go-context.md

 - Value: Returns value associated with the context

 ## Functions in Context
 - Cause: Returns the "cause" of a context cancellation.
+If cause is not explicitly defined, it will return same value as Err() method.
 - WithCancel: Creates a new context that can be canceled.
 It returns the new context and a cancel function.
 - WithCancelCause: Works like WithCancel but lets you provide a reason or "cause" for cancellation.
 - WithDeadline: Creates a new context that will automatically cancel at a specific time.
 It returns the new context and a cancel function.